Explorers

 Di TraceyDi Tracey

-Deep-sea biologist
+Deep-sea Biologist

-Di coordinated the identification of all invertebrates to main taxonomic group that were sampled by the various sampling gear and ensured they were catalogued for database entry and preserved.
-She also ran the fish trawl sampling component of the trip and provided summary updates from the trawl database of station data throughout the voyage.
+Di Tracey coordinated the identification (to main taxonomic groups) of all invertebrates that were sampled by the various sampling gear and ensured they were catalogued for database entry and preserved.
+She also ran the fish-trawl sampling component of the trip and provided summary updates from the trawl database of station data throughout the voyage.
+Tracey has been studying deep-sea fish for fisheries stock assessment purposes for over 20 years.
+Lately, she has expanded her interests to examine life on specific deep-sea habitats, such as seamounts.
+This research includes studies on coral ageing and growth as well as the distribution of reef-forming scleractinian corals.

 Kimberley WeersingKimberley Weersing